Home » Coronavirus Emergency Resources

 You can also support The Robin Hood Fund, a new fund which has been set up in Nottingham to help support the most vulnerable in the city during the COVID-19 crisis.

 Latest support from Nottingham City Council

-The council has set up a Customer Hub support service that connects self-isolating people to community support groups and neighbourhood volunteer teams.
+The council set up a Customer Hub support service that connects self-isolating people to community support groups and neighbourhood volunteer teams.
 It means people who perhaps don’t have established support networks can get essentials like food and medicines delivered to them by volunteers, or a visit or phone call to check they’re OK.
 The Customer Hub on 0115 915 5555 will be open 9am-5pm Monday to Friday or you can visit www.nottinghamcity.gov.uk/coronavirus.

 Resources for voluntary and community groups

 We are all having to work differently at this time.
 Nottingham's Voluntary, Community and Social Enterprise (VCSE) sector has had to adapt to new ways of working in order to continue to support the city's most vulnerable.
-You can see how well the sector is responding with flexible changes to service delivery here.

 Below we provide links to trusted resources to keep you updated on the latest Coronavirus (COVID-19) guidance, and to help address some of the challenges that charities and community organisations may be facing.
 Please check the date of the guidance on the external links below to ensure you are reading the very latest information.

 If you have concerns or questions about Coronavirus (COVID-19), the best source of information can be found on the NHS website.

 The National Council for Voluntary Organisations (NCVO) has made member-only resources free to everyone because of the current situation.
 Specific coronavirus resources include protecting your staff, volunteers and beneficiaries, contingency planning and financial planning.

 Crisis Governance: support for trustees during the pandemic